Cherreads

 The squirrel turned out to be quite clever.
 It took advantage of my dizziness with a relentless barrage of attacks.

 "Karman!
 Over here!"
-Tono shouted, calling me.
+Tono shouted, calling me over.

 "Hey, Tono!
 Don't bother me!"